pneyrinck/corecontrol/README.md

 ###### Core Control SubModules / Array Modules

 A powerful feature of Core Control is submodules.
-By using submodules you can connect complicated models and surfaces that are organized as multiple modules using parent/child relationships.
+By using submodules you can connect models and surfaces that are organized as multiple modules using parent/child relationships.
 Array modules are a special type of module that lets you organize a set of submodules that are ordered and indexed.

 ###### CoolDAW Module Example